DariusDefoe/madrid-mission-hub/README.md

-# workScripts 🚀
+# madrid-mission-hub 🚀

 > Collection of automation and utility scripts to streamline administrative tasks. 🔧

 ## 🌟 Overview
-A set of Zsh, Python and MySQL scripts designed to:
+A set of shell, Python and MySQL scripts designed to:
 - ✨ Automate routine workflows (file organization, report generation, backups)
 - 🔗 Simplify interaction with APIs and external services
-- 📊 Standardize common operations (data parsing, email notifications)
+- 📊 Standardize common operations (data parsing, accounting, reports)

 ## 🛠️ Prerequisites
 - Git (for cloning)